 Meal Planning is one of the best things you can do to save money before you go shopping.
 This free Meal Planning sheet can help and download our Free Lunch Box Planner.
 Plan out the week’s meals and pick your recipes in advance.

 The next time you are cooking, double or triple the quantities and freeze the extra in batches.
 Next time you need a quick meal you’ll be able to reheat quickly plus bulk buying meat and veg is cheaper so get in the habit of making up bigger batches when you cook.

 Our Food writer, Caitriona from Wholesome Ireland has lots of recipes and suggestions for keeping the weekly food budget low but cooking easy and tasty recipes at the same time.
-Sign up for our Food newsletter for monthly family recipes all tested on kids and designed to be as low cost as possible.

 “Meal planning has been working great for me.
 Every Sunday our fridge is almost empty, exact meal planning & shopping means 0 waste for us.”
 Babina